 A contractor who’s been in the area for five or 10 years has an established network of subcontractors and suppliers to rely on.
-They’re safer than contractors that are new, because it takes time for them make a name at your job site; but if you want somebody reliable without all those risks then this guy might be what you need!
+They’re safer than contractors that are new because it takes time for them to make a name at your job site, but if you want somebody reliable without all those risks then this guy might be what you need!

 When it comes to choosing a contractor, you want someone who has experience working in your area.
 A local favorite is always safer than an outsider with no connections and only 50 miles worth of work!

-– references from early clients they’ve worked hard on occasion together before; this helps verify his reputation.
+– references from early clients who’ve worked hard on occasion together before; this helps verify his reputation.